Barabashka656/discord-music-bot/README.md

-# discord-music-bot
+# discord-bot

-discord music bot using py-cord
+discord bot using py-cord